gst4158/bootstrap/README.md

-# bootstrap
+# Bootstrap Repositories
-Repositories for the Bootstrap CSS framework
+References and fixes for the Bootstrap CSS framework